shaneholloman/plutex/README.md

 # Plutus

-> [!CAUTION]
-> Project is in REALLY poor state.
-Python code needs to be cleaned up and modernized.
-But, it works.

 This is a proof of concept for an AI-powered trading system.
 The goal of this project is to explore the use of AI to make trading decisions.
 This project is for **educational** purposes only and is not intended for real trading or investment.

 This system employs several agents working together: